octavio-navarro/ICPC_training/contests/Readme.md

     - A readme with the problem description.
     - Avoid uploading any binary files.
 One solution is to compile the code with the 'exe' extension, so that the gitignore ignores them.
 - Once you have the solution and the tests, create a PR to main.

+An example folder can be found here: [Example with problem A](./Example/A/)